jsanders108/ClaudeAI-survey-analysis/README.md

 This project demonstrates the application of AI, specifically Anthropic's Claude 3.5 Sonnet, in analyzing and reporting on cryptocurrency survey data.
 The aim is to showcase how AI can be leveraged to quickly process survey results, perform statistical analysis, and generate comprehensive reports.

+## Survey Background

+In late 2022, I conducted a survey to gauge public sentiment towards cryptocurrencies following a tumultuous year in the industry.
+The cryptocurrency market faced significant challenges, including the collapse of Terra Luna and the implosion of the FTX exchange, leading to a prolonged downward trend in prices and substantial losses for many investors.

+The survey aimed to explore several key areas:
+- Awareness of and familiarity with cryptocurrencies
+- Current cryptocurrency ownership (including specific cryptocurrencies owned)
+- Reasons for owning or not owning cryptocurrencies
+- General attitudes towards cryptocurrencies
+- Likelihood of purchasing cryptocurrencies in the future

+This survey provides valuable insights into public perception and behavior regarding cryptocurrencies during a period of market volatility and decreased confidence in the industry.

 ---

 ## Repository Contents